Academic Advising FAQs

 FSN Peer Advising Center staffed with well-trained, experienced students to help with schedule planning and related academic questions.
 Peer advising is located in building 74M-A100.
 Advising questions can be emailed to email@example.com.

-How do I declare my concentration?
+How do I declare a concentration?

 How do I access my Degree Progress Report?